johnpuddephatt/oclt/_pages/jobs.md

 Location negotiable as much of the work is virtual.
 OCLT has a hot desk at Makespace (insert link) and this would be the expected work base at least some of the time.

-**Register your interest by completing an application form on our website and sending your CV here ( link to my email address)**
+**Register your interest by clicking the below link which will take you to an application form.
+Don't forget to attach your CV!**

+{% include button.html link="[https://docs.google.com/forms/d/e/1FAIpQLScdLlvK-IV6CkdMbDxA8d0N8-h5bUqPj7whGmRyauEta_To0A/viewform?usp=sf_link](https://docs.google.com/forms/d/e/1FAIpQLScdLlvK-IV6CkdMbDxA8d0N8-h5bUqPj7whGmRyauEta_To0A/viewform?usp=sf_link "https://docs.google.com/forms/d/e/1FAIpQLScdLlvK-IV6CkdMbDxA8d0N8-h5bUqPj7whGmRyauEta_To0A/viewform?usp=sf_link")" text="Apply here" %}

 ## **Job Description**